The Best Wireless Networking Buyer’s Guide – Summer 2022

 The Guru’s Tip

 We've found that wireless adapters that use only internal antennas typically don't have quite the same range as adapters with external antennas, but they're much more convenient to use with a laptop.
-Also, anything stuck on USB 2.0 will actually be a bottleneck to the average home wireless system.
+Also, anything stuck on USB 2.0 will actually be a bottleneck to the average home wireless system, so be careful about off-brand options.

 The Guru’s Tip